-At this time of year in the UK, flu vaccinations are given to more than 10 million people.
-At around £16 per vaccination this is a substantial cost to the NHS.
+During autumn in the UK, more than 10 million people receive the flu vaccinations.
+At around £16 per vaccination, this is a substantial cost to the NHS.
 If the vaccine were effective, this might be a worthy expenditure.
-Yet, Public Health England admit that the vaccine may be ineffective for many.
+Yet, Public Health England admits that the vaccine may be ineffective for many.

 What is flu?

 Flu, short for influenza are viruses of the respiratory system.
 Some forms of influenza are mild and some are severe.
-They are spread by inhalation or by contact via the hands or touching contaminated surfaces.
+We catch flu by inhalation or by contact via the hands or contaminated surfaces.

-The flu virus replicates and changes its structure very quickly.
-This years strains of flu are not the same as last years’s.
-So, to the immune system the different strain looks like a new virus.
-Hence, each year the flu vaccine must be changed to prevent an infection.
+The problem is that the flu virus replicates and changes its structure very quickly.
+This year’s strains of flu are not the same as last year’s.
+So, the immune system doesn’t recognise the new strain.
+And, last year’s vaccine doesn’t prevent this year’s virus.
+Hence, each year a different vaccine must be used.

-Some people may catch the flu but don’t develop symptoms.
-Most infected people develop symptoms within two to three days.
-Symptoms usually begin with feeling chilly and aching muscles.
-As the infection progresses people usually have fever, lethargy, loss of appetite, dry cough and headache.
-Sometimes there will also be respiratory symptoms such as sore throat and runny nose.
+Each year it is possible that some people catch the flu but don’t develop symptoms.
+But most infected people develop symptoms within two to three days.
+Symptoms usually begin with chills and aching muscles.
+As the infection progresses there may be a fever, lethargy, loss of appetite, dry cough and headache.
+Sometimes there will also be other symptoms such as sore throat and runny nose.
 Some people may also have diarrhoea or nausea and vomiting.

 Who should get the flu vaccination?